vipermuffin/aoc-2021/README.md

-# adventofcode-xxxx
+# adventofcode-2021
-Solutions to xxxx [Advent of Code] [1]
+Solutions to 2021 [Advent of Code] [1]

 ## Project Setup
-This project creates a folder for each day problem for Advent of Code solutions.
+This project contains a folder for each day of Advent of Code.
 Basic structure is:

 Folder  	| Description
 -------		| -------------